SoniaVadhnani/calculator-behavior/multiplication.md

 Given - The calculator is ON.

-When - I type multiple numbers with "multiply" in between.
+When - I type numbers with "multiply" as operator.

 Then - I see the result as "multiplied number".